-- Remove the roast to a pan or platter.
+- Carefully remove the pork loin roast to a pan or platter.

 - Skim excess fat from the sauce and pour into a saucepan.
 Bring to a boil on the stovetop and cook, stirring occasionally, until the sauce is reduced and thickened, about 4 minutes.

-- Put the roast and sauce back in the slow cooker and keep warm until serving time.
+- Put the pork loin roast and sauce back in the slow cooker and keep warm until serving time.

-- Slice and serve with potatoes and a side vegetable or serve in sandwiches with coleslaw.
+- Slice and serve the pork roast with potatoes and a side vegetable or serve in sandwiches with coleslaw.

 Tips and Variations

-- Replace the barbecue sauce ingredients with about 2/3 cup of purchased sauce.
+- Replace the barbecue sauce ingredients with about 2/3 cup to 1 cup of your family's favorite commercial sauce.

 - Double the sauce ingredients and save half of it to serve on the side.